 Sri Lanka is a society in transition.
 Moving from conflict to peace, following the ending in 2009 of a decades-long civil war, has gone more slowly than expected, due in part to a post-war narrowing of democratic space and civil freedom.

-Half the population live below the poverty line, and support for education, health and other social services has been steadily cut down.
-Poverty is disproportionately concentrated among Tamils in the North and East former conflict zone, and in the central plantation districts, but large numbers of rural Sinhalese, especially in the South, also find themselves trapped in situations of structural disadvantage, and shut out from the growing socio-economic opportunities available to those with the means to access them.
+Even before the pandemic, poverty remained widespread.
+It was disproportionately concentrated among Tamils in the north and east former conflict zone, and in the central plantation districts, but large numbers of rural Sinhalese, especially in the south, also found themselves trapped in situations of structural disadvantage, and shut out from the growing socio-economic opportunities available to those with the means to access them.

 CAFOD's work in Sri Lanka

 Our focus in Sri Lanka is on peace and reconciliation, and good governance.
-Through partners across the island, we are working from grassroots level upwards:
+Through partners across the island, we are working from grassroots level upwards to:

 We have also been heavily involved with emergency response in Sri Lanka:

 In the aftermath of the 2019 Easter bombing, CAFOD worked to provide counselling and practical assistance to family members of victims.